 Board of Directors

 David has been a commercial fisherman in California for thirty years and a resident of the Monterey Peninsula since 1968.
 Once a college baseball prospect, David started his career in the commercial fishing industry at the age of 17.
 Working on his friends uncle’s boat as a deckhand, and later managing a small fleet of boats, David was a quick study.
 He owns Buccaneer Fishing and holds a market squid light boat permit.
 David has been actively involved in shaping California fisheries management.
 He is currently serving his second term on the Pacific Fishery Management Council, holding the obligatory seat for California.
 He has demonstrated his commitment to the fishing industry both as a volunteer, fisherman, and as a private consultant.
 He worked with environmental organizations to organize and facilitate a crab steering committee to discuss commercial crab fishery management issues.
 For the past several years, he has represented Monterey commercial fishermen on the California Wetfish Producers Association Board of Directors and served one term as vice president and is a current board member.
 He served on the Central California regional stakeholder for the Marine Life Protection Act (MLPA) process, the California Department of Fish & Game’s California Squid Advisory Board and the Fishery Advisory Board for the Monterey Bay Sanctuary.

-Steve has been the Harbormaster in Monterey since 1995, and before this, was the Harbormaster in Santa Cruz from 1978 to 1995.
+In 2017, Steve retired as the Harbormaster in Monterey, a position he held since 1995.
+Steve was also the Harbormaster in Santa Cruz between 1978 and 1995.
 Much respected by his peers, Scheiblauer has been closely involved with fisheries issue for 35 years.
 He is involved with a number of Boards and Committees including the Alliance of Communities for Sustainable Fisheries, the California Fisheries Coalition, the Monterey Bay National Marine Sanctuary's Marine Protected Area Work Group, and the Habitat Committee for the Pacific Fishery Management Council, among many others.